100 Florida Trails®

 Fruitville Road (SR 780) in Sarasota

 Mileage: 18.5 miles.
-Connects to the Venetian Waterway Park Trail (eastern section), 4 miles
+Links to the Venetian

 Surface: Asphalt, 12 feet

-Nearby points of interest: Historic Venice Train Depot, Oscar Scherer State Park, Circus Museums at
+Train Depot, Oscar Scherer State Park, Circus Museums at

 Ringling Museum (Sarasota)